adambard/learnxinyminutes-docs/javascript.html.markdown

 // Variables declared without being assigned to are set to undefined. var someThirdVar; // = undefined

-// if you wan't to declare a couple of variables, then you could use a comma
+// if you want to declare a couple of variables, then you could use a comma
 // separator
 var someFourthVar = 2, someFifthVar = 4;